 Story: In much of the world, you can easily see Snoopy on clothes, handbags, jewelry, and much more, but did you know that this family dog is part of a popular comic-strip family?
-You can see many of their adventures in cartoon form, but the most popular is probably the award-winning story of their Christmas.
+You can see many of their adventures in cartoon form, but the most popular is probably the first animated special: an award-winning story about childhood Christmas.

 Setting: Charlie Brown and his friends are in primary school.
 Many schools put on a Christmas play for parents every year, and these children are preparing for such a presentation.